the-oater/website/README.md

 5. You need access to the uberspace account and an ftp program.
 6. Login to the [uberspace](https://dashboard.uberspace.de/login?lang=en) and set a new ssh password to connect to the server via sftp (under "Logins").
 The username is oater and the server hamal.uberspace.de (more information under "Datasheet" in the uberspace account)

-**Setup&Work**
+## Setup

 1. Clone the repository locally

-1. run `npm install`
-2. run `npm run dev` in the terminal in the root of the project to get a local server while developing
+## Development

+1. Run in terminal: `./start.sh`

+## Build (optional)

-3. run `npm run build` to build the site.
+1. run `npm run build` to build the site.
 The production site will be created in the `/dist` directory.
-4. Copy all the files and fodlers in the `/dist` directory to the server to upload your changes
+1. Copy all the files and fodlers in the `/dist` directory to the server to upload your changes
-5. push your changes to the github account
+1. push your changes to the github account

-***Deployment***

-1.	build the site using `npm run build`
-2.	a new dirctory called `dist` will appear
-3.	copy all containing files to the ~html directory of the uberspace account using you ftp programm
+## Deployment

+1. Deploy to production: run in terminal: `./deploy-production.sh`
+1. Deploy to staging: run in terminal: `./deploy-staging.sh`

 **File structure**